GabeScott/standard-works-vault/General Conference/2025 April - Beware the Second Temptation.md

 You will remember that there was opposition in the garden.
 Lucifer was allowed to try Adam and Eve.
 He first tempted Adam to partake of the fruit of the tree of knowledge of good and evil.
 Remembering the commandment not to partake thereof, Adam resisted.
 Then came blessed Eve, who chose to partake of the fruit, convincing Adam to do likewise.

-Later, Adam and Eve declared that this decision was necessary to fulfill Heavenly Father’s plan.
-But by partaking of the fruit, they had transgressed the law—a law given them directly from the Father.
+Later, Adam and Eve declared that this decision was necessary to fulfill Heavenly Father’s plan.[^1] But by partaking of the fruit, they had transgressed the law—a law given them directly from the Father.
 The resulting and crushing understanding of good and evil must have left them in anguish when they heard the voice of the Father announcing His return to the garden.
-They realized they were naked, for they were indeed without clothing, having lived in a state of innocence.
-But perhaps more painful than their being without clothing in that moment, they were now exposed for their transgression.
+They realized they were naked, for they were indeed without clothing, having lived in a state of innocence.[^2] But perhaps more painful than their being without clothing in that moment, they were now exposed for their transgression.
 They were defenseless and vulnerable.
 They were naked in every sense of the word.

 Ever the opportunist, Lucifer, knowing their exposed and weakened state, tempted them yet again—this time to hide from God.